WRDS, CRSP, and Compustat

 securities_per_exchange_figure.draw()

 Next, we look at the aggregate market capitalization grouped by the respective listing exchanges in Figure 2.
-To ensure that we look at meaningful data which is comparable over time, we adjust the nominal values for inflation.
+To ensure that we look at meaningful data that is comparable over time, we adjust the nominal values for inflation.
 In fact, we can use the tables that are already in our database to calculate aggregate market caps by listing exchange.
-All values in Figure 2 are at the end of 2021 USD to ensure intertemporal comparability.
+All values in Figure 2 are in terms of the end of 2023 USD to ensure intertemporal comparability.
 NYSE-listed stocks have by far the largest market capitalization, followed by NASDAQ-listed stocks.

 cpi_monthly = pd.read_sql_query(